Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node.md

 !!! note

-    A condition can be called a maximum of 10 times in an agent flow.
+    Due to security reasons, a condition can be called a maximum of 10 times in an agent flow.
 Exceeding this limit will result in an error.

 ## Add and Configure a Condition Node